ccniuj/talks/ruby_conf_taiwan/20161203_exploring_functional_programming_by_rebuilding_redux/slides.md

 Some concepts in Functional Programming such as:

 - Lambda
-- Recursive Data Type
+- Recursive data type
-- Function Composition
+- Composition

 ### What I havn't covered

 - Immutable
-- Lazy Evaluation
+- Lazy evaluation
 - Monad
 - ...

-### See [Rubidux](https://github.com/davidjuin0519/rubidux) for more details

 ---
 # Thanks for your listening!